Georgia Freedom Caucus: History

 After launching the Caucus, the group hosted a gala featuring former White House Chief of Staff Mark Meadows.

 Political positions and involvement

 The Caucus seeks to introduce conservative legislation, while blocking legislation (especially those that "increase the size and scope of government and infringes on personal liberties").
 It aims to "move outcomes to the political right".

 Intra-party relationship

 The Freedom Caucus has a contentious relationship with more moderate House and Senate Republican Caucuses.
-Two founding members, Singleton and Sen. Burt Jones, claimed that the leadership of their respective chambers retaliated against them for dissenting from the party line, calling it a "culture of cancellation".
+Two founding members, Singleton and Sen. Burt Jones, claimed the leadership of their respective chambers retaliated against them for dissenting from the party line, calling it a "culture of cancellation".
 The Caucus represents a more Trumpian, populist conservative compared to the traditional conservative represented by the Republican Caucuses.

+Another Caucus member, Senator Colton Moore, was banned from the House by Republican leadership after he called the chamber's former Speaker, fellow Republican David Ralston, "one of the most corrupt leaders in Georgia” during an unveiling of Ralston's official portrait.
+Moore was later arrested for attempting to enter the chamber following his ban.
+He called his arrest evidence of "tyranny".

+Election administration

+In the wake of Louisiana v.
+Callais, the Caucus supported Governor Brian Kemp's call for a special session to consider re-drawing the states' legislative districts to "end racial gerrymandering".
+The Caucus also advocated for the reintroduction of paper ballots in lieu of electronic voting machines.

 Education

-The Caucus wants to keep "dangerous ideology" from being taught in classrooms.
+The Caucus wants to keep “dangerous ideology” from being taught in classrooms.
+In the wake of the 2024 Apalachee High School shooting, the Caucus opposed a bill designed to increase school safety through increased reporting requirements and information sharing between schools and districts, calling it a "school surveillance” bill.

 Gun control

 The Caucus supported passing a constitutional carry law, which went into effect in January 2023.